 Given an input question, it is necessary to determine whether it is of the parallel fact-verification type or the chained reasoning type.
 The classifier is usually composed of LLM prompts driven by a small number of examples, and its goal is to learn whether a question relies on intermediate reasoning conclusions.
-The functionality of the classifier should enable to clarify the boundary between "chained multi-hop reasoning questions" and "parallel fact-verification questions".
-This boundary is strictly defined by 5 rules in the prompt as shown in Table \ref{tab:q_class_rules}, forming an interpretable and reproducible basis for classification.
-If the classifier outputs "yes", the question is classified as a chained multi-hop reasoning question; if it outputs "no", the question is otherwise identified as a parallel fact-verification question.
+The functionality of the classifier should enable to clarify the boundary between “chained multi-hop reasoning questions" and “parallel fact-verification questions".
+This boundary is strictly defined by 5 rules in the prompt as shown in Appendix \ref{app:class_rules}.
+If the classifier outputs “yes", the question is classified as a chained multi-hop reasoning question; if it outputs “no", the question is otherwise identified as a parallel fact-verification question.

 To avoid the classifier's reliance on large-scale annotated data while ensuring that the LLM can accurately understand the classification rules, we utilize few-shot (6-shot) prompting, i.e., the prompt contains 6 annotated examples.
-The combination of "Rules plus Examples" is used to guide the LLM in the process of learning the classification logic, and the specific examples of the prompts are presented in the Appendix \ref{app:SQL and prompt}.
+The combination of “Rules plus Examples" is used to guide the LLM to learn classification logic, and the specific examples of the prompts are presented in the Appendix \ref{app:classification_prompt}.